fergonco/fergonco.github.io/_posts/2017-09-06-Traffic prediction based on public transport transit times (II).md

 ### Evolving database design

 As said previously, the first design of the database was done without care.
 It was a first draft in a project that I thought was not going very far.
-At the end it did and was a huge mistake not to fix the database design at the earliest.
+At the end it did.
+And it was a huge mistake not to fix the database design at the earliest.

 There were more than eight million records with redundant information.
 Due to the full disk episodes they were spread in three database backups, some of them overlapping.